The 39 Steps (1959 film): Critical

-Although Frank Harvey's script provides some innovations (the political meeting into which Hannay erupts has become a girls' school lecture* introducing a St. Trinian's touch), it owes far more to the first screen version than to Buchan's novel.
-The differences* of course* come with the treatment.
-Ralph Thomas* the director, intermittently tries for Hitchcock's particular blend of the sinister and the comic; and he pulls out one trick* when a pram blanket is drawn back to reveal not a baby but a pistol* entirely worthy of this tradition.
-But on the whole he has broadened the story* allowed Kenneth More to play for hearty comedy...
-Never a subtle film-maker he concerns himself mainly with keeping the action moving.
-And this treatment, even though not entirely satisfactory* is perhaps now a necessary one.
+Although Frank Harvey's script provides some innovations (the political meeting into which Hannay erupts has become a girls' school lecture introducing a St Trinians touch), it owes far more to the first screen version than to Buchan's novel.
+The differences of course come with the treatment.
+Ralph Thomas, the director, intermittently tries for Hitchcock's particular blend of the sinister and the comic; and he pulls out one trick, when a pram blanket is drawn back to reveal not a baby but a pistol, entirely worthy of this tradition.
+But on the whole he has broadened the story, allowing Kenneth More to play for hearty comedy...
+Never a subtle film-maker, he concerns himself mainly with keeping the action moving.
+And this treatment, even though not entirely satisfactory is perhaps now a necessary one.

+Filmink magazine argued the film "actually isn’t bad, it just suffers in comparison… because it’s too close to the original and director Ralph Thomas is no Hitchcock.
+When the film becomes more Kenneth More-ish, it works better and Thomas should have gone the whole hog and really changed it."